PrivateBin/PrivateBin/INSTALL.md

 ### Transport security

 When setting up PrivateBin, also set up HTTPS, if you haven't already.
-Without HTTPS PrivateBin is not secure, as the javascript files could be manipulated during transmission.
+Without HTTPS PrivateBin is not secure, as the JavaScript files could be manipulated during transmission.
 For more information on this, see our [FAQ entry on HTTPS setup](https://github.com/PrivateBin/PrivateBin/wiki/FAQ#how-should-i-setup-https).

 ### File-level permissions